Angelina Jolie Reportedly Fleeing The Country With All Of Brad Pitt’s Kids

 Angelina Jolie recently took her children to Cambodia to promote her new film, First They Killed My Father.
 She hasn’t commented on the reports of her moving to London, though She Knows is reporting that Jolie is preparing for a comeback in Hollywood.

 After meeting with the king and queen of Cambodia, the actress is working on a few new projects in Tinseltown.
 Despite the reports that Hollywood is taking Pitt’s side, Jolie is negotiating a role in the movie about Catherine the Great.
-She’s also looking to star in The Spy Who Loved, an adaptation from Clare Mulley’s 2013 book.
+She’s also looking to star in The Spy Who Loved, an adaptation of Clare Mulley’s 2013 book.

 Jolie is also directing the adaptation of the 2004 best-selling novel, Without Blood, by Alessandro Baricco.
 As if that isn’t enough, Jolie is helping produce Disney’s upcoming The One and Only Ivan.